marcoparello/CTF-Writeups/CrewCTF-2024/Forensics/Recursion.md

 ![](../images/recursion-part-1.png)

-Download file onto Kali Linux VM and open wireshark:
+I download `usb.pcapng` onto my Kali Linux VM and open Wireshark:

 ![](../images/wireshark.png)

-These are Interesting packets, as they contain a lot of data compared to the other packets:
-15, 31, 49, 55, 61, 67, 77
-All the interesting packets had `URB_BULK out`, going to USB Bus 1.
-So I created a filter:
+I find packets 15, 31, 49, 55, 61, 67, and 77 to be interesting, as they contain a lot more data than the other packets.
+Additionally, they have text in the packet output.
+They also all have the header of `URB_BULK out`, and go to USB bus 15.
+So, I create a filter by inputting:

 ```txt
 usb.device_address == 15 && usb.capdata
 ```

-Which resulted in:
+As I wanted to make sure that I didn't miss any other "interesting" packets while scrolling through all of the packets.
+I then execute the filter, which results in:

 ![](../images/recursion-part-2.png)

 I then used tshark to extract the filtered packets by using the command:

 ```txt
 tshark -r usb.pcapng -Y 'usb.capdata and usb.device_address==15' -T fields -e usb.capdata > raw
 ```